-430.401 Liability of public officers.
-No peace officer, treatment facility and staff, physician or judge shall be held criminally or civilly liable for actions pursuant to ORS 430.315, 430.335, 430.397 to 430.401 and 430.402 provided the actions are in good faith, on probable cause and without malice.
-[Formerly 426.470]
+(2) A sobering facility registered with the authority under ORS 430.262 based on a written request for registration received by the authority on or after January 1, 2016, and the staff of the sobering facility, may not be held criminally or civilly liable for actions pursuant to ORS 430.315, 430.335, 430.397 to 430.401 and 430.402 provided the actions are in good faith, on probable cause and without gross negligence.
+[Formerly 426.470; 2014 c.45 §47; 2015 c.730 §4; 2017 c.356 §55]

-430.402 Prohibitions on local governments as to crimes involving use of alcohol or drugs.
+430.402 Prohibitions on local governments as to crimes involving use of alcohol, cannabis or drugs.
 (1) A political subdivision in this state shall not adopt or enforce any local law or regulation that makes any of the following an offense, a violation or the subject of criminal or civil penalties or sanctions of any kind:

-- (a) Public intoxication. - (b) Public drinking, except as to places where any consumption of alcoholic beverages is generally prohibited. - (c) Drunk and disorderly conduct. - (d) Vagrancy or other behavior that includes as one of its elements either drinking alcoholic beverages or using controlled substances in public, being an alcoholic or a drug-dependent person, or being found in specified places under the influence of alcohol or controlled substances. - (e) Using or being under the influence of controlled substances. - (2) Nothing in subsection (1) of this section shall affect any local law or regulation of any political subdivision in this state against driving while under the influence of intoxicants, as defined in ORS 813.010, or other similar offenses that involve the operation of motor vehicles.
-[Formerly 430.325]
+- (a) Public intoxication. - (b) Public drinking, except as to places where any consumption of alcoholic beverages is generally prohibited. - (c) Drunk and disorderly conduct. - (d) Vagrancy or other behavior that includes as one of its elements either drinking alcoholic beverages or using cannabis or controlled substances in public, being an alcoholic or a drug-dependent person, or being found in specified places under the influence of alcohol, cannabis or controlled substances. - (e) Using or being under the influence of cannabis or controlled substances. - (2) Nothing in subsection (1) of this section shall affect any local law or regulation of any political subdivision in this state against driving while under the influence of intoxicants, as defined in ORS 813.010, or other similar offenses that involve the operation of motor vehicles.
+[Formerly 430.325; 2017 c.21 §60]